msk7529/Modern_Concurrency/README.md

 To test time-sensitive asynchronous code, run **concurrent tasks** to both trigger the code under test and observe its output or side effects.

 **await** can suspend indefinitely.
 So, when testing, it’s a good idea to set a **timeout** for the tested asynchronous APIs whenever possible.

+7.

+To run an arbitrary number of concurrent tasks, create a **task group**.
+Do this by using the function withTaskGroup(of:returning:body:).
+For a throwing task group, use withThrowingTaskGroup(of:returning:body:).

+You can **add tasks** to a group by calling addTask(priority:operation:) or addTaskUnlessCancelled(priority:operation:).

+Control task execution by **canceling the group** via cancelAll() or **waiting for all tasks to complete** with waitForAll().

+Use the group as an **asynchronous sequence** to iterate over each task result in real time.